 Admission to the Doctor of Nursing Practice Program

 All students seeking admission to the DNP Program must complete a graduate program application form and send it with a $75 non-refundable application fee.
-Checks should be made payable to Molloy College.
+Checks should be made payable to Molloy University.
 Prospective students must submit official transcripts from the institution that conferred their Baccalaureate degree in Nursing and (if applicable) for their Master's degree in AGNP-acute, AGNP-primary, FNP, PNP, PMHNP or Adult CNS.
 After all information has been received and reviewed, an interview with the Associate Dean and Program Director will be arranged for qualifying applicants.

 Admission to the program will be limited to the fall semester.
 Application should be submitted by April 1.
 Prospective students who miss the application deadline dates may be considered on an individual basis.